 SEIZURE MEDICATION AND NUTRITIONAL CORRECTION

 Many who have seizures are rightfully hesitant to stop their anti-seizure medication.
 Common drugs that are prescribed include Dilantin, Keppra, Tegretol and others.
-I advise that medication be continued for at least a month after beginning a nutrition program.
-Then, if the patient feels comfortable, the dosage of medication may be slowly reduced if one feels competent to do this.
+I advise that medication be continued for at least 3 months after beginning a nutrition program.
+Then, a repeat hair mineral analysis may help one decide if it is safe to discontinue medication.
 It is best to obtain the cooperation of the prescribing physician, of course.

 There is no guarantee that nutritional methods will eliminate the need for medication.
 However, in many cases medication can be reduced and even eliminated provided the patient stays on a healthy eating regimen and a proper supplementation program.